-The Grimsel Test Site (GTS) was established over 25 years ago as a centre for underground research and development (R&D) supporting a wide range of research projects on the disposal of radioactive waste, with currently 25 partners from 11 nations coming to work at this unique location.
-The GTS provides an environment which is analogous to that of a repository site, so allowing the development and testing of equipment, methodology and models under fully realistic conditions.
+The Grimsel Test Site (GTS) was established over 25 years ago, as a centre for underground research and development (R&D) supporting a wide range of research projects on the disposal of radioactive waste, with 25 partners from 11 nations coming to work at this location (2010 data).
+The GTS provides an environment which is analogous to that of a repository site, thus allowing for the development and testing of equipment, methodology and models under fully realistic conditions.